 The City is responsible for ensuring compliance with all rules and regulations associated with the CDBG and HOME entitlement grant programs.
 The City's annual Action Plan and Consolidated Annual Performance Evaluation Report (CAPER) provide details about the goals, projects and programs completed by the City.
-The City critical to ensure the City and its subrecipients are implementing activities effectively and that those activities align with the City's overall strategies and goals.
+The City's Planning Department staff is tasked with the administration of the HUD grant funds and to ensure the City and its subrecipients are implementing activities effectively and that those activities align with the City's overall strategies and goals.

 The City evaluates the performance of subrecipients providing public services on a quarterly basis.
-Subrecipients are required to submit quarterly progress reports, which include participant data, outputs/activities as well as data on outcome measures specific to each project.
+Subrecipients are required to submit quarterly progress reports, which include participant/beneficiary data, outputs, activities as well as data on outcome measures specific to each project.
 Prior to the start of the program year, outcome measures are developed collaboratively by the subrecipient and the City, ensuring that they are aligned with the City's overall goals and strategies.
 The City utilizes the quarterly reports to review progress towards annual goals and works with subrecipients to adjust annual goals as needed.

 In addition to the quarterly review of progress reports, the City typically conducts annual monitoring of all subrecipients to ensure compliance with program-specific and crosscutting federal regulations (e.g. non-discrimination, equal access, employment, contracting, environmental review, etc.).
 Subrecipient monitoring provides another opportunity to review progress towards overall goals and strategies and to ensure that the programs implemented by subrecipients are compliant with both federal regulations and City requirements.
-During the COVID-19 State of Emergency, the City did not perform on-site monitoring for all subrecipients as City Hall was intermittently closed to the public and staff members were working from home in split shifts.
-Staff made itself available for additional guidance and technical support through Zoom, email and phone calls.
-Staff conducted two on-site monitoring visits during FY 22-23.
-With the state of emergency lifted concerning COVID-19, staff will return to its normal monitoring schedule.
+Technical assistance workshops and one-on-one meetings are offered to potential applicants and once are awarded to the subrecipients.
+Turn-over in subrecipient staff has occurred frequently as of last, due to key employees retiring.
+City staff meets with new staff members to provide assistance and ensure success of their programs and timely expenditure of the grant funds.